systemmonkey42/sshportal/README.md

 Jump host/Jump server without the jump, a.k.a Transparent SSH bastion

 ## IMPORTANT NOTE
-**The [initial project](https://github.com/moul/sshportal) is no longer unmaintained.
-This fork includes some bugfixes and features but the project is on maintenance mode and only security issues and major bugs will be fixed.
-You should consider using [Teleport](https://github.com/gravitational/teleport) instead**
+**The [original project](https://github.com/moul/sshportal) is no longer being maintained.
+This fork includes some bugfixes and features but it is on MAINTENANCE mode and only security issues and major bugs will be fixed.
+You should consider using [Teleport](https://github.com/gravitational/teleport) instead.**

 <p align="center">
   <img src="https://raw.githubusercontent.com/libvoid/sshportal/master/.assets/bastion.jpg" width="45%">